apache/qpid-broker-j/doc/developer-guide/src/main/markdown/code-guide.md

    * private, protected, public: instance methods.
     It should be noted that as javadoc will automatically order methods in a consistent manner, rigid adherence to this rule is not necessary.
-5. Method modifiers should be presented in the following order: abstract, static, final., synchronized [mandatory]
+5. Method modifiers should be presented in the following order: abstract, static, final, synchronized [mandatory]
 6. When a synchronized method is overloaded, it should be explicitly synchronized in the subclass [recommended].
 7. Method names should start with a lower case letter with all subsequent words being capitalised [mandatory].
    For example: